2025 NBA playoffs: (2) Boston Celtics vs. (7) Orlando Magic

 Franz Wagner (32 points on 11-of-27 shooting, 7 rebounds, 8 assists) and Paolo Banchero (29 points on 10-of-25 shooting) efforts were enough for the Magic to outlast the Celtics in a close Game 3 victory.
 A returning Jayson Tatum scored 36 points and had 9 rebounds, but committed 7 turnovers, while co-star Jaylen Brown also had 6 turnovers.
 Altogether, the Celtics committed 20 turnovers in the game.
-After a stellar Game 2, Kristaps Porziņģis (with his head bandage after the elbow to the forehead in Game 2) scored just 7 points on 3-of-10 shooting, with a team-worst -16 plus-minus.
+After a stellar Game 2, Kristaps Porziņģis (with his head bandaged after the elbow to the forehead in Game 2) scored just 7 points on 3-of-10 shooting, with a team-worst -16 plus-minus.
 In the fourth quarter, the duo of Wagner and Banchero scored 18 of the Magic's 22 points.

 Jayson Tatum scored 37 points and pulled down 14 rebounds and Jaylen Brown added 21 points and 11 rebounds, as the Boston Celtics took a 3–1 lead over the Orlando Magic in Game 4.
 Kristaps Porziņģis scored 19 points, including a dunk of his own missed layup that put Boston ahead for good with 3:58 left.
 Paolo Banchero led Orlando with 31 points.

-The Celtics advanced to the Eastern Conference semifinals behind Jayson Tatum's 35 points, 10 assists and eight rebounds effort.
+The Celtics advanced to the Eastern Conference semifinals behind Jayson Tatum's 35-points, 10-assists, and 8-rebounds effort.
 The game was tied at 53 when Magic star Paolo Banchero went to the bench with five fouls early in the third quarter.
 When he came back into the game at the start of the fourth quarter, the Celtics were up 83–62 and they never looked back, cruising to a 120–89 win.